djangonauts/django-hstore/doc/index.rst

     objects = hstore.HStoreManager()
 ----

-.the `SerializedDictionaryField` definition is very similar to the standard dictionary field:
+the `SerializedDictionaryField` definition is very similar to the standard dictionary field:
 [source, python]
 ----